streamnative/examples/cloud/python/oauth2/produce-consume-oauth2-client.md

-# Python produce and consume using oauth2 authentication plugin
+# Produce and consume messages using Oauth2 authentication plugin

 This example demonstrates how to use oauth2 authentication plugin to connect to the pulsar service for producing and consuming.